imvoodoochild/orc/README.md

 ## Steps to Run the System

-Step 1: Unzip the folder named "orc" inside the zipped file to the path of your choice.
+Step 1: Clone "orc" to the path of your choice.
 Then, create a .env file in this folder and copy the contents of .env.example file to .env file.
-Next, set up MySQL with the configurations given in file and create a new schema inside called 'orc'.
+Next, set up MySQL with the configurations given in file and create a new schema called 'orc'.
 Make sure that MySQL server is running.

 Step 2: Open Docker Desktop and ensure that the Docker daemon status is running.